BettercareHealth/bettercare/mmh/mmh-1.md

 *	Chest pain
 *	Discomfort in other parts of the body.

 PTSD in pregnancy can lead to pre-term delivery.
 It can also occur at the same time as depression, other anxiety disorders, alcohol or other substance use disorders.

+> PTSD can occur at the same time as depression, anxiety or other mental health disorders.

 ### 1-29 What is Tocophobia?